Yeetoxic/MineStats/README.md

-# Mojang API Call System
+# MineStats
-A funny little project to get data from mojang and Mineskin
+A funny little project to get data from mojang and Mineskin, now with fancy displays!